hphelion/documentation/devplatform/helion/user/deploy/languages/javascript/sdk-getting-started.md

 <!--PUBLISHED-->
 .. _get-started-javascript-sdk:

-#Getting Started with the Javascript SDK
+# HP Helion 1.0 Development Platform: Getting Started with the Javascript SDK

 The HP Cloud Javascript library is built on top of HP Helion APIs; taking away many of the complexities of working with the APIs to instead focus on writing applications in Nodejs.